 During greenway planning efforts, landowners along the proposed path often voice concerns about an increase in crime due to the expectation that a greenway provides criminals with refuge and sheltered access to targets.
 With thousands of miles of open trails and greenways throughout the US, there have been many studies that have examined this issue.
 Most studies have found that while some residents were apprehensive about trail projects, most did not experience problems after the trail's opening.
 In fact, many became users of the trail and the majority recognized the trail's economic and health benefits to the community.
+Links to several studies are available in the appendix.

-In an article for the National Parks and Recreation Association, consultant Mark Allen Young offers a variety of managing agency tools to aid in keeping communities safe, the tools are summarized below.
+In an article for the National Parks and Recreation Association, consultant Mark Allen Young offers a variety of managing agency tools to aid in keeping communities safe, the tools are summarized as follows.
 DESIGN FOR SAFETY: Trail safety begins with thoughtful engineering and design, from trail concept to construction, personal safety must be the city's highest priority.
 Crime Prevention through Environmental Design (CPTED) is a concept that takes a multidisciplinary approach to deterring criminal behavior in the design process.
 CPTED designs the built environment to mitigate the occurrence of crime and the perception of danger.